Darkness, Light, Balance and Harmony

 Reject you, I do.

 Sadly, in that episode (Star Wars: The Clone Wars – The Lost Missions, Episode 12), it is said that Yoda had thus conquered his hubris.
-Yet, the quote above clearly shows that his hubris was still very much intact.
+Yet, the quote above clearly shows he had not conquered but had merely rejected it, and as a consequence his hubris was still very much intact.

 I am reminded of a saying of the late Zuiken S. Inagaki, lineage-holder in the Horai (‘Dharma Thunder’) school of Shin Buddhism: